NeoGeographyToolkit/StereoPipeline/docs/tools/parallel_stereo.rst

     Runs ``stereo_tri``.
 Generates a 3D triangulated point cloud from the disparity map by intersecting rays traced from the cameras.

+It is important to note that since ``parallel_stereo`` can use a lot of computational and storage resources, all the intermediate data up to but not including triangulation can often be reused, if only the camera adjustments change (:numref:`ba_pc_align`).
+Such reuse is discussed in :numref:`bathy_reuse_run` (in the context of stereo with shallow water).

 .. _parallel_stereo_options: